iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/quantgraph.png" class="img-fluid" %}

 <p class="legend">Time to solve problems from the UCI datasets with Adam on the non-convex problem and a custom solver<d-cite key="mishkinFastConvexOptimization2022b"></d-cite>(using the augmented Lagrangian method).
-The code for the experiments is available on <a href="https://github.com/pilancilab/scnn_experiments/tree/main">github</a>.</p>
+The code for the paper's experiments is available on <a href="https://github.com/pilancilab/scnn_experiments/tree/main">github</a>, as well as the convex problem <a href="https://github.com/pilancilab/scnn">toolkit</a>.</p>

 For relatively small datasets and networks, convex solvers are fast and do not require any tuning to get convergence.
 Adjusting the regularization will directly reduce the amount of neurons needed.